-Although the following practices may feel unpleasant, if undertaken professionally with a focus on safety, quality and/or productivity, they are considered an appropriate part of an Acceptable Worksite:
+Although the following practices may feel unpleasant, if undertaken professionally with a focus on safety, quality and/or productivity, they are considered an appropriate part of an acceptable Worksite:

-- Expressing differences of opinion - Constructive feedback, guidance or advice given by a Manager or Supervisor about work-related behaviour and/or performance - Making a legitimate complaint about someone's conduct through outlined procedures - The exercise of reasonable management authority and action - Appropriate feedback by a manager or supervisor to help employees improve performance and/or behaviour
+- Expressing differences of opinion. - Receiving reasonable feedback, guidance, or advice from management or leadership on work-related behaviour and/or performance. - Exercising reasonable management, authority and action relevant to one's role and responsibilities. - Making a legitimate complaint about someone's conduct through outlined procedures.